Reconciling Your Accounts with Patriot Software

-As an Accounting Premium customer, you can reconcile your bank statements with Patriot Software.
-Ideally, your balances in Patriot Software should agree with your bank account balances, so that you are fully tracking all of your transactions.
+As an Accounting Premium customer, you can reconcile your asset, liability, and equity accounts with Patriot Software.
+Ideally, your balances in Patriot Software should agree with your external account balances and reports, so that you are fully tracking all of your transactions.

-You can also connect your bank or credit card accounts so transactions automatically import into Patriot.
-For more details on this feature, see Managing Your Imported Bank Transactions.
+- To connect your bank or credit card accounts so transactions automatically import into Patriot, check out this help article, Managing Your Imported Bank Transactions.

-When your bank statement cycle is complete and ready for your review, first, go to your bank’s website and find the following:
+When your bank account cycle is complete and ready to review, first, go to the website for your external account and find the following:

-In Patriot Software, go to Accounting > Financial Tasks > Reconcile Bank Account
+In Patriot Software, go to Accounting > Financial Tasks > Reconcile Accounts.
+If you don’t see this link, you may only have Accounting Basic.

-- Choose your Bank Account.
-All Asset Accounts with the Sub Account Type of “Bank Account” in your Chart of Accounts will appear in this list.
+- Choose your Account.
+All Asset Accounts, Liability Accounts, and Equity Accounts in your Chart of Accounts will appear in this list.

 - Enter the Statement Date